BritPop/GSC-loss/README.md

 # GSC-loss
-This repository is the implementation of the paper "Generalized Score Comparison-based Learning Objecitve for Deep Speaker Embedding," which is to be submitted to IEEE/ACM Transactions on Audio, Speech and Language Processing.
+This repository is the implementation of the paper "Generalized Score Comparison-based Learning Objecitve for Deep Speaker Embedding," which is to be submitted to IEEE ACCESS.
 The code is developed based on the [voxceleb_trainer](https://github.com/clovaai/voxceleb_trainer).

 ## Dependencies
 If you use the Anaconda virtual environment,